rust-lang/rfcs/text/0000-hidden-impls.md

   vtable of any hidden implementations.
 This could be done as a lint of some form, but is currently left as possible future work.

+Finally, because `impl Trait` in return position is in many ways used for the same purposes but without the overhead of dynamic dispatch, we allow the same behaviour for a function such as `pub fn make_with_property() -> impl Property`.

 ## Recommendation: When you should use hidden implementations

 Simply put, it is recommended that your implementation be hidden if you are